Relief Cardiovascular

 Seed Round in 2024

-Aria CV, Inc. is a medical device company based in St. Paul, Minnesota, founded in 2010 by Drs.
-John Scandurra and Karl Vollmers.
-The company specializes in developing an implantable cardiovascular device aimed at treating pulmonary arterial hypertension (PAH).
-This innovative device is designed to reduce the workload on the right side of the heart, potentially enhancing both survival rates and the quality of life for patients suffering from this condition.
-Aria CV holds an exclusive license for certain patents from the University of Minnesota, reflecting its strong ties to academic research and innovation in the field of medical devices.
+Aria CV, Inc. is a medical device company based in St. Paul, Minnesota, specializing in treatments for pulmonary arterial hypertension (PAH).
+Founded in 2010 by Drs.
+John Scandurra and Karl Vollmers, the company has developed an innovative implantable cardiovascular device aimed at reducing the workload on the right side of the heart.
+This device holds the potential to enhance both the survival and quality of life for patients suffering from pulmonary hypertension.
+Aria CV has secured an exclusive license for certain patents from the University of Minnesota, reflecting its commitment to advancing medical technology in this critical area of healthcare.

-CorFlow Therapeutics is a medtech startup focused on developing innovative technologies for the diagnosis and treatment of microvascular obstructions (MVO) in patients experiencing severe heart attacks.
-The company has created a controlled flow infusion system that measures the degree of MVO through a proprietary concept known as dynamic microvascular resistance.
-This system provides interventional cardiologists with critical data that can be compared to post-procedure contrast-enhanced magnetic resonance imaging.
-By enabling accurate diagnosis and treatment of MVO, CorFlow aims to reduce both short- and long-term complications in heart attack patients, addressing significant unmet medical needs in cardiovascular care.
+CorFlow Therapeutics is a medtech startup focused on developing innovative technologies for the diagnosis and treatment of microvascular obstructions in patients experiencing heart attacks.
+The company has created a controlled flow infusion system that utilizes a proprietary concept to measure microvascular resistance, allowing interventional cardiologists to assess the severity of microvascular obstruction.
+By comparing these measurements with post-procedure contrast-enhanced magnetic resonance imaging, CorFlow's technology aims to improve the diagnosis and treatment of microvascular obstruction, potentially reducing both short- and long-term complications for severe heart attack patients.
+Through its advancements, CorFlow is committed to addressing significant unmet medical needs in cardiology.

 XII Medical